SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Also I find conditional extra hyped stakes to be in bad taste.
 "If you don't break, you're kicked from the soc", even if it's obvious as a joke, it drives the narrative that the seniors have expectations on you, and if you don't meet them, you're a disappointment.
 (I'm typing this fresh as a junior randomly texted me saying they're sorry for disappointing me (It appears I wasn't successful in telling them enough that results don't matter to me)).

-We've had traditions like, "the tab topper at this tournament will be given brownies", but I don't know how far that really motivates people's performance, and how it impacts their emotions post the tournament when they achieve it or don't.
+We've had traditions like, "the tab topper at this tournament will be given brownies[^2]", but I don't know how far that really motivates people's performance, and how it impacts their emotions post the tournament when they achieve it or don't.

-_Sidenote, these people haven't even received their brownies sometimes lmao
+[^2]

 #### Breaks
 Breaks are where emotional turbulence is at a high since it's the culmination of the stakes across the whole tournament.
 People get starkly divided into happy people and sad people.